dbmdz/iiif-server-hymir/README.md

 Example:

 Let's assume you have a bunch of json-files residing in the directory "/var/local/iiif/presentation/collections" for collections with a specific name, e.g. `newspapers`.

 The files are named e.g. `newspapers.json`, `medieval_manuscripts.json`, ... containing the collection name in the filename.

-An example for a rules.yml entry then just could look like this:
+An example for an entry in the `rules.yml` then just could look like this:

 ```yaml
 - pattern: ^collection-(.*)$